MI Bridges Community Partners Frequently Asked Questions

 Q. After a client enters your Community Partner ID number, how long does it take to connect as a navigator?

-A. After a client has submitted your Community Partner ID number, you will instantly become their navigator.
+A. After a client has submitted your Community Partner ID number and given you consent, you will instantly become their navigator.

 Q. If I am a navigator, can I look at my client's case when they are not with me?

 A. Yes, if the client has provided consent you can view their letters, benefits, and resources from your client directory at any time.
 Remember if a client changes their preferences, their information will be removed automatically from your client directory.